survivejs/webpack-book/manuscript/optimizing/01_minifying.md

 ## Enabling a Performance Budget

 Webpack allows you to define a **performance budget**.
 The idea is that it gives your build size constraint which it has to follow.
-The feature is disabled by default, but if enabled it defaults to 250 kB limit per entries and assets.
-The calculation includes extracted chunks to entry calculation.
+The feature is disabled by default and the calculation includes extracted chunks to entry calculation.

 Performance budget can be configured to provide warnings or errors.
 If a budget isn't met and it has been configured to emit an error, it would terminate the entire build.